hash-bang/WaveForm/README.md

-WaveForm - CodeIgniter / PHP Input validator
+Waveform - CodeIgniter / PHP Input validator
 ============================================
-WaveForm is a form validation class for CodeIgniter and PHP.
+Waveform is a form validation class for CodeIgniter and PHP.
 It can provide for form (or table or just field) HTML generation as well as validation rules.